Prasat Kravan: The Hidden Gem of Brick Carvings

 An Artistic Anomaly

-What makes Kravan Temple so special are the bas-reliefs inside the main sanctuary tower.
-While most Khmer temples feature carvings on sandstone lintels, here the artists carved directly into the interior brick walls—a technique of incredible skill and rarity.
-These reliefs are the main reason to visit.
+What makes Kravan Temple so special is hidden inside.
+While most Khmer temples feature carvings on the outside, here the artists carved directly into the interior brick walls of the sanctuary towers.
+This technique is incredibly rare and requires immense skill, as mistakes on brick cannot be easily fixed.

 A detailed bas-relief carving of the Hindu god Vishnu inside Kravan Temple.